-The F1 points system operates each race, and the winner gets 25 points, while the places 2-10 each get less points with 10th place taking 1.
+The F1 points system operates each race, and the winner gets 25 points, while places 2-10 each get fewer points, with 10th place getting 1 point.
 Those placing 11-20 get no points for that race.
-The constructors’ (teams) combine the points of both of their drivers to arrive at their total.
+The constructors (teams) combine the points of both of their drivers to arrive at their total.

 NASCAR Points System

 In NASCAR, the points system is very different, starting with the fact that all 40 drivers get points in each race, with the winner getting 40 and last place getting 1 point.